andrewmcodes-archive/rubocop-linter-action/README.md

 ![Version Number](https://img.shields.io/static/v1?label=Version&message=v1.0.1&color=blue)
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors)

-# Rubocop Linter Action
+# :white_check_mark: Rubocop Linter Action

-GitHub Action to run Rubocop against your code and create annotations in the UI.
+A GitHub Action to run Rubocop against your code and create annotations in the GitHub UI.

-**NOTE: due to the GitHub Check Runs API, we can only return 50 annotations per run.
-See [here](https://developer.github.com/v3/checks/runs/#output-object) for more info.**
+## :page_facing_up: Introduction

+GitHub Actions are an amazing new tool that can dramatically improve productivity while using the GitHub platform.
+While it is not hard to write a custom GitHub action to run Rubocop on your codebase, this action takes that functionality one step further using the checks API.
+After the Rubocop Linter Action runs Rubocop against your code, it will create annotations that you can easily view, matched up with the offending code.

+Since GitHub actions and the checks API are continually changing, it is possible that there will be breaking API changes that affect this action.
+If so, please open an issue and I will look into it as soon as I can.

-## Usage
+## :bulb: Usage

-Add the following to your GitHub action workflow:
+Add the following to your GitHub action workflow to use Rubocop Linter Action:

 ```yaml
 - name: Rubocop Linter